 This is a fairly strenuous circular route which takes in a short section of the Granadella coast by way of the well-worn route to the ruins of the Castell de la Granadella and then climbing a narrow ridge on the very edge of the cliffs to the Mirador Llevant, a beautifully-situated viewpoint affording stunning views along the coast and inland across the Parque Forestal La Granadella towards the peak of Puig Llorença with its communication masts and the sprawling urbanisation of Cumbre del Sol.
 The return is via wide forestry track and a concrete road back to the car-park at Cala de la Granadella.

-Be aware that during the high season months of July and August, the road to Granadella cove is closed to vehicular traffic with a shuttle bus laid on by the town hall from a parking zone in La Guardia.
+Be aware that during the high season months of July and August, the road to Granadella cove is closed to vehicular traffic.
+In previous years, a shuttle bus laid on by the town hall from a parking zone in La Guardia.
+It is not known if this facility will be offered again in the future.

 The route begins close the popular beach of Cala de la Granadella, recently voted as the best beach in Spain by a poll conducted by a national television company.
 Parking is available in Carrer Pic Tort.